VladSaioc/sediment/README.md

 # Sediment

-A syntax-directed metalanguage through which one can type-check and debug the semantics of source programs.
+A syntax-directed metalanguage interpreter through which one can type-check and debug semantics given as natural semantics specifications.
 To build and run this project:

 - Go to https://docs.haskellstack.org/en/stable/README/, get the appropriate Stack for your OS and install it.